swain1906/mnist-adversarial-ml/ml-security-adversarial-experiments/CONTRIBUTING.md

 ## Project Status

-This is an academic project completed as part of Application Project Course at ESAIP.
+This is an academic project completed as part of Cyber Crisis Management Course at ESAIP.

 ## Questions and Discussions